Personalized, career-focused education on campus or online.

 Commencement exercises will be streamed live over the Internet for friends and family members of the graduating Class who cannot attend the May 13 ceremony.
 Baccalaureate Mass and Nursing Pinning will be live on May 12.
 All three events can be accessed at

-Note: Commencement will be broadcast and available for viewing in the Alfond Center.
+Note: Commencement will be broadcast and available for viewing in the Alfond Center (no tickets required).

 Public Safety recommends families of students who live on campus plan to start moving after 2 p.m. once campus traffic has reduced.
 Please be considerate of the traffic flow following the ceremony when parking and moving out of the resident halls.
 Graduating

 students will need to be out of the resident halls by 8 p.m. on Saturday, May 13.

 During graduation week, the bookstore will be open Monday through Thursday, 9 a.m. to 5 p.m., Friday, 9 a.m. to 4 p.m., and Saturday, 8 a.m. to 2 p.m.The store has a wide variety of College apparel and gifts, and will also have diploma frames on sale.

 On-campus students will be notified when their cap and gown are available to pick up.
 Students must have their